chaficjaber/geolocation-mapping/scripts/Maps/README.md

 Live Mapping
 ============
-Using scriptr websockets & pubnub to receive the gps points, and google maps api to add new points to the MAP
+Using scriptr websockets & pubsub to receive the gps points, and google maps api to add new points to the MAP